STATE OF EDUCATION FUNDING

 Yellow

-The state has an ESA program and scholarships for students with disabilities
+The state has a voucher program and an education savings account program for students with disabilities

 Sources: EdBuild